-Leader: At the Saviour's command and formed by divine teaching, we dare to say:

-All: Our Father, who art in heaven, hallowed be thy name; thy kingdom come, thy will be done on earth as it is in heaven.
-Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+- L: At the Saviour's command and formed by divine teaching, we dare - all our priests, and the people of our A: Our Father, who art in heaven, A: Father, into your hands I commend hallowed be thy name; thy kingdom come, thy will be done on earth as it is in heaven.
+Give us this day our daily bread, and forgive us L: Let us pray.
+Almighty ever-living our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 Amen.